AngleProtocol/angle-docs/README.md

 Angle Protocol could be used to issue any stablecoin. and has started on mainnet with agEUR, a Euro stablecoin.
 Besides creating the first liquid Euro stablecoin, the goal of Angle is to create stablecoins for other types of assets.

-Stable USD, CHF, GBP, JPY and KRW should be following agEUR.
+Stable CHF, GBP, JPY and KRW should be following agEUR.

 ### 🎨 Protocol Design